PAIDiPaidThis.com

 Will refusing an optional test affect my pet's care?

 Not if the test is genuinely optional.
 Core treatment for the problem you came in for should go ahead regardless, and a vet is required to record that you declined advice, not to withhold care because you said no to something extra.
+If a vet suggests otherwise, ask them to put the clinical reasoning in writing.

 How do I know if bloods before a routine vaccination are actually needed?